mtlynch/mtlynch.io/content/posts/building-first-homelab-rack/index.md

 - Grade: A

 I only have a handful of PoE devices, so I originally planned to power them with a small 5-port PoE switch on a shelf.
-But late last year, I began [prepping my work office for our move-out](/solo-developer-year-6/#close-the-tinypilot-office), and I decided to adopt the Netgear GS116LP switch from there.
+Late last year, I began [prepping my work office for our move-out](/solo-developer-year-6/#close-the-tinypilot-office), and I decided to adopt the Netgear GS116LP switch from there.

 As an unmanaged switch, it does what I need.
 It powers my devices, it was easy to install, and it's silent.